 40% of food in the United States goes to waste!
 The waste begins on farms, continues in transport and processing of food, and peaks at retail and restaurant facilities, but it doesn’t stop there: Americans waste the equivalent of one of every four bags of groceries they bring home.
 Fortunately, there are lots of easy, money-saving ways to

 - reduce your food waste

 - reclaim food that might otherwise go to waste and/or

 To spread the word Emmet County Recycling is asking you to “Give All Food A Future.”
-With a grant from the Petoskey-Harbor Springs Area Community Foundation we will reach out with the following beginning in the spring of 2017:
+With a grant from the Petoskey-Harbor Springs Area Community Foundation we have been reaching out with the following:

-- Sale of of tools for food waste recycling including compost bins and backyard digesters, starting with a truckload sale on Earth Day (see below for more details).
+- Sale of tools for food waste recycling including compost bins and backyard digesters, .

-- Food scrap drop-off locations at the Harbor Springs Farmers Market (Wednesdays), Petoskey Farmers Market (Fridays), and at our Pleasantview Drop-off Center (Monday-Saturday)
+- Food scrap drop-off locations at the Harbor Springs Farmers Market (Wednesdays only), Petoskey Farmers Market (Fridays), Old Town Emmet Market (Saturdays) and at our Pleasantview Drop-off Center (Monday-Saturday)

-Of course, to “close the loop” and benefits gardens, compost will be available for sale bagged and in bulk at the Pleasantview Road Drop-off Center.
+Of course, to “close the loop” and benefits gardens, compost is available for sale bagged and in bulk at the Pleasantview Road Drop-off Center.

 Tools for Managing Food Waste at Home